 If you require information about emergency contraception (the “morning-after pill”) because you have had unprotected sex and you do not use birth control or your birth control failed, review the section on emergency contraception.
 You may still be able to have effective birth control if you do not delay, and take action within a certain time frame.

-Emergency contraception is available without a prescription from most pharmacies if you are 17 years of age or older.
+Emergency contraception is available without a prescription and over-the-counter in pharmacies and other retailers.
 Emergency contraception is not to be used as a regular method of birth control.
 Contact your healthcare provider to discuss which contraceptive method might be best for you.